Uniqueness of generalized conformal restriction measures and Malliavin-Kontsevich-Suhov measures for $c \in (0,1]$: The Malliavin-Kontsevich-Suhov measure

-\end{proposition} \begin{proof} We use ideas similar to Section~\ref{sec:general}.
+To prove Proposition~\ref{prop:priori}, we use ideas similar to Section~\ref{sec:general}.
 First, we define an exploration process analogous to Definition~\ref{def:ep} as follows.
-Let $D_0:=D$, and $D_{n+1}\subset D_n$ be the connected component containing $0$ of the complement of the union of $\partial D_n$ and all loops in $\mathcal{L}^\cW_\C$ that intersect $\partial D_n$.
-Using \eqref{eq:hmu}, we obtain that
+Let $D_0:=D$, and $D_{n+1}\subset D_n$ be the connected component containing $0$ of the complement of the closure of the union of $\partial D_n$ and all loops in $\mathcal{L}^\cW_\C$ that intersect $\partial D_n$.
+Note that $D_\infty$ is an open set and has the origin as its interior point, as discussed above Theorem~\ref{thm:intersect}.
+Hence, each $D_n$ is well-defined and $D_\infty\subset D_n$.
+We have the following result analogous to Lemma~\ref{lem:dH}.